About the exhibition

 As part of the Tallinn Photomonth programme, London-based Estonian artist Maria Kapajeva returned to Narva Art Residency with a solo exhibition studying the social legacy of Krenholm.
 For 150 years, Krenholm – the textile manufacture that was declared bankrupt in 2010 – was the most important enterprise in Narva, shaping the social and cultural as well as architectural atmosphere of the city.
 The exhibition focused on the mill in the late socialist period, when its workshops employed a collective of 12,000 mainly female workers.

-Inspiration for the exhibition was drawn from interviews conducted with former workers of the mill and from the digitised family albums, diaries, and memorabilia gathered by the artist during these interviews.
+The inspiration for the exhibition was drawn from interviews conducted with former workers of the mill and from the digitised family albums, diaries, and memorabilia gathered by the artist during these interviews.
 By placing this material into the context of a multimedia contemporary art exhibition, Kapajeva made the history of the local working class visible and enhances it with all of the artistic means at her disposal.
-The viewer was presented a mill that was filled with lively female collectives and the deafening rhythm of the looms, but which still seemed like a bright and distant dream in today’s competitive world, where the collective spirit and sense of togetherness between women is challenged by the individualist and competition-based aims of global capitalism.
+The viewer was presented a mill that was filled with lively female collectives and the deafening rhythm of the looms, but which still seemed like a bright and distant dream in today’s competitive world, where the collective spirit and sense of togetherness between women are challenged by the individualist and competition-based aims of global capitalism.

 Maria Kapajeva is a London-based Estonian artist who was born in Narva and has exhibited her work internationally for the last 10 years.
 As the daughter of a designer at Krenholm, she spent her childhood at the mill, drawing fabric patterns and dreaming about the profession of a textile artist.
-The exhibition thus took a distinctly personal approach, although the main topics of Kapajeva’s art were also present: appropriation of found objects and highlighting of peripheral histories, use of textile techniques and focusing on the representation of women, heightened sensitivity towards social and political matters, and specifically East European feminism.
+The exhibition thus took a distinctly personal approach, although the main topics of Kapajeva’s art were also present: the appropriation of found objects and highlighting of peripheral histories, use of textile techniques and focusing on the representation of women, heightened sensitivity towards social and political matters, and specifically East European feminism.

 The exhibition was curated by Tallinn-based Liisa Kaljula, whose interests include socialist-era art and post-socialist contemporary art dealing with the recent history of its own region.